-Tip 1: Dana Scott, editor-in-chief of Dog’s Naturally Magazine, suggests for easier digestibility.
+That’s what Dana Scott, editor-in-chief of Dog’s Naturally Magazine, suggests for easier digestibility.

 My pups Missy & Buzz LOVE canned sardines by the way.
 I share some with them several times per week.

-You could also feed separate meals of dry and raw dog food, for example dry for breakfast and raw for dinner, or vice versa.
+You could also feed separate meals of dry and raw dog food.
+For example, dry for breakfast and raw for dinner, or vice versa.

-We also use dehydrated food when playing inside on crappy days – we especially love our stair games.
-We’ll go upstairs and then I’ll throw a piece of dehydrated food down those stairs and let the pups retrieve it one by one.
-It’s a fab energy burner, a super fun game, and the pups are extremely willing to work for the food reward.
+For this game, we go upstairs and then I throw a piece of dehydrated food down the stairs.
+The pups run after it, come back up the stairs and we repeat this several times.
+It’s a fab energy burner, a super fun game and the pups are extremely willing to work for the food reward.